Novel number two is on its way – here’s the first chapter.

 He needed to rest up and was heading for a stall table under the market roof to sit on, when he heard the click clack of paws approaching.
 Both he and the dog froze on sight.
 It looked like some mythical creature with spiky, black fur and green eyes.
 He didn’t move for about a minute, instead he waited for the dog to inch slowly away.
 He watched until it had melted into the darkness deep under the market roof.
 It creeped him out no end.

-In fact, for the whole evening Mick had felt like he was tripping.
+In fact, Mick had felt like he’d been tripping the whole evening.
 He put his guitar on the table, clambered up and laid out next to it.
 Now that he’d stopped he suddenly felt tired.
 He wondered how long he had been walking since he left the tube station but couldn’t for the life of him remember.

 Also, that bloke begging.
 He looked familiar – like maybe someone he’d known at school.